jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/customization.md

   How to customize Jenkins
 ---

-Jenkins can be customized using groovy scripts or configuration as code plugin.
-All custom configuration is stored in the **jenkins-operator-user-configuration-<cr_name>** ConfigMap which is automatically created by **Jenkins Operator**.
+Jenkins can be customized using groovy scripts or the configuration as code plugin.
+All custom configuration is stored in the **jenkins-operator-user-configuration-<cr_name>** ConfigMap which is automatically created by the **Jenkins Operator**.

-**Jenkins Operator** creates **jenkins-operator-user-configuration-<cr_name>** secret where user can store sensitive information used for custom configuration.
-If you have entry in secret named `PASSWORD` then you can use it in Configuration as Plugin as `adminAddress: "${PASSWORD}"`.
+The **Jenkins Operator** creates a **jenkins-operator-user-configuration-<cr_name>** secret where the user can store sensitive information used for custom configuration.
+If you have an entry in the secret named `PASSWORD` then you can use it in the Configuration as Plugin as `adminAddress: "${PASSWORD}"`.

 ```